 A minimum of 3 feet of standoff at maximum compression (fenders, cantilever docks/bulkheads, or other system) is acceptable in the Miami River.
-However, an exemption to this requirement in the Miami River applies to a 1,600 linear foot narrow area bordered by the Bernuth and Universal terminals on the south and the Antillean and the former Hyde terminals on the north sides of the River.
+However, an exemption to this requirement in the Miami River applies to a 2.31,600 linear foot narrow area including bordered by the Bernuth Terminal (3293 NW South River Drive) through the Port of Miami River Terminal (3001 NW South River Drive) and Universal terminals on the south and the Antillean Terminal (3038 NW North River Drive) through and the former Hyde t Sea Terminal North (2974 NW North River Drive) erminals on the north sides of the River.
 This area may be allowed to remain without fendering as a reasonable option in compromise as long as there is no development or expansion of berthing for terminals to the west of this passage beyond what are already existing facilities (as defined at the top of page 89).
-This exemption means that there will be no new slips or mooring facilities for large vessels approved within or west of this 1,600 linear foot area.
+This exemption means that there will be no new slips or mooring facilities for large vessels approved within or west of this 2.31,600 linear foot area.
 Any takeover of an existing facility by new or different operators will not be considered as new development provided new slips are not created.
 Further improvement of an existing facility will not be prohibited, provided berthing area is not expanded.
-Replacement or major renovation of any large vessel berthing in a manatee habitat, including this portion of the Miami River will require standoff.
+Replacement or major major renovation of any large vessel berthing in a manatee habitat, including this portion of the Miami River will require standoff.
 If the 3 foot standoff is achieved in the future, the development and expansion of large vessel docking facilities may be permitted on the River.

-Within 6 months after approval of this Plan by the Florida DEP or Governor and Cabinet, DERM shall notify all affected property owners of this standoff condition and their need to comply, including options acceptable for compliance.
+Within 6 months after approval of this Plan by the Florida DEP or Governor and Cabinet, DERM shall notify all affected property owners of this standoff condition and their need to comply; including options acceptable for compliance.
 The affected property owners have 12 months after receipt of this information to comply with the standoff requirement or inform DERM of intent to construct a cantilever dock or bulkhead, or any other type of standoff requiring permit approval.
 In the latter case, a complete permit application shall be submitted to all permitting agencies within 12 months of receipt of the DERM information, and construction of the permitted standoff project shall be completed within 12 months of receipt of all required permits.